 - General operating support

 - Salaries for non-profit executives

-- Religious organization, including restoration of church building
+- Religious organizations, including restoration of church buildings

 - Labor, fraternal and veterans organizations (including fraternal orders of police/firefighters)